 - 1/3 cup milk

-- Garnish with a dollop of whipped cream or ice cream if desired.
+- Bake for 25 to 30 minutes, and serve warm with whipped cream or ice cream, if desired.

 If using fresh peaches, cut up enough peaches to yield about 4 cups of cut peaches.
 Add 3 tablespoons of sugar to the peaches and wait for juice to form.